 Whatever you choose, whatever caring means to you, the key is to carry it with you wherever you go.
 Offer it to yourself and to others every day, not just when you’re feeling stressed or let down.

 In this way, self-care becomes readily accessible.
 It's no longer about booking that special appointment, although you can do that too if you like.
 (A massage now and then feels fantastic!)
 It’s about how you want to behave toward yourself and others.
 There’s no need to go searching for a unicorn.
 Instead, your caring can be seen and felt in all that you do.

 If you want to incorporate more self-care into your life but need professional help, Lyra can connect you to a therapist.
 You can get started today if Lyra is offered by your employer.
 Sign up now.

 DISCLAIMER: The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

 ABOUT THE AUTHOR

-Robyn D. Walser, Ph.D. is co-author of Learning ACT, 2 nd Edition: An Acceptance and Commitment Therapy Skills Training Manual for Therapists and The Mindful Couple.
+Robyn D. Walser, Ph.D. is co-author of Learning ACT: An Acceptance and Commitment Therapy Skills Training Manual for Therapists and The Mindful Couple: How Acceptance and Mindfulness Can Lead You to the Love You Want.
 She has also co-authored two additional books on ACT focused on trauma and spirituality.
 She currently serves as Co-Director of the Bay Area Trauma Recovery Center and Director of TL Consultation Services.
 She maintains an international training, consulting, and therapy practice.